-In the event of a water landing, take a deep breath just before you splash down.
+To prepare for a water landing, the chest strap may be unfastened (except with the Aerobatic harness) as long as you cross your arms in front of the harness to prevent falling out.
+Depth perception over water is difficult, so do not attempt to leave your harness above the water.
+Take a deep breath just before you splash down.
 Once under water, unfasten your harness straps and swim as far as possible upstream, allowing the canopy to blow away from you.
-Entanglements with soggy nylon cloth and lines can weigh you down.
+Entanglements with wet nylon cloth and lines can weigh you down.